Posted on

 Deep Learning Revolutionizes Biometric Authentication

-Why the new NIST face recognition vendor test implies to use Biometrics as a Service (SaaS)
+The new NIST face recognition vendor test necessitates the use of Biometrics as a Service (SaaS).

 Deep learning and AI revolutionize biometric authentication

-Every few years, the NIST face recognition vendor test (FRVT) compares various biometric companies concerning their performance.
+Every few years, the NIST conducts the Face Recognition Vendor Test (FRVT) to evaluate the performance of various biometric companies.
 Traditionally, established vendors like NEC and Cognitec lead the field.
 But, this year’s results indicate a massive change for the whole industry: Surprisingly, vendors that had been at the forefront for decades were surpassed by far concerning the accuracy of their biometric recognition.
 To be precise, the winning participants were 20 times (!) as good as the industry standard of the last NIST Face Recognition Vendor Test.
-A major reason for this extreme development is advances in the field of artificial intelligence (AI) and deep learning.
+A major reason for the significant progress is the advances in the field of artificial intelligence (AI) and deep learning, which revolutionizes biometric authentication.

 The test results imply a major consequence: A biometric authentication system bought 3 years ago, is completely outdated now – unless you had decided back then to use Biometrics as a Service in a SaaS model.
-With SaaS, vendors which constantly enhance their offer can easily let their customers be part of the innovations.
+With SaaS, vendors that constantly enhance their offers can easily let their customers be part of the innovations.
 Industry-changing developments like the FRVT’s results can dynamically be dealt with through auto-updates in a centralized server solution.
-For companies, using Biometrics as a Service additionally brings the advantage of high scalability and cost efficiency.
+Using Biometrics as a Service offers high scalability and cost efficiency for companies.
 From the customer’s point of view, a convenient and frictionless user experience is central.
-In a cloud solution, one biometric face enrollment is enough for all devices used for authentications.
+In a cloud-based solution, a single biometric face enrollment can be used for authentication across all devices.
 With the rapid developments happening right now in the biometrics industry, this is the way to keep your systems up-to-date and your customers satisfied.

 Contact